 For dogs that have no return of their motor function, I train pet owners about activities of daily living to make life as functional for their dog as possible.
 I suggest using some physical therapy exercises at home like rolling their dog from side to side so their body stays strong enough to use a wheelchair or other mobility device.

-If a city doesn’t have an animal physical therapy clinic, what do you recommend owners do for their disabled pet?
+If a city doesn’t have a canine physical therapy clinic, what do you recommend owners do for their disabled pet?

 There are at home range-of-motion exercises they can do with their dog.
 Ask your veterinarian for some basic techniques.
 I use joint range-of-motion activities that move and flex and mimic running in a dog’s front and back legs.
 I also think it’s important to talk to your dog and encourage him during this exercise period.